Tokyo-NixOS/presentations/nixos-2016-02/source.markdown

     $ ./result/bin/hello
     ~~~~

-## Exercice
+- **Exercices**:

     - Check and note the my-hello nix store hash.
         - (tip: result is a symlink to the store)
     - Change my-hello version to 2.9
         - (tip: `man nix-prefetch-url`).
     - Compare the first my-hello and 2.9 my-hello store hash.
     - Can you still run my-hello 2.10?

 # Packaging 101: Bonus Exercice

-Find a package not yet available in nixpkgs and package it.
+- Find a package not yet available in nixpkgs and package it.

 # Meetup future